 The Liverpool University Centre for Archive Studies (LUCAS) frequently runs events and workshops that students on the course are encouraged to attend.
 These are great opportunities both to extend knowledge outside of the parameters of the course but also a chance to network with professionals in the region.

-Students have also gained posts abroad, including at the European Central Bank in Frankfurt and the UN Food & Agriculture Organisation in Rome.
+Our graduates have also gained posts abroad, including at the European Central Bank in Frankfurt and the UN Food and Agriculture Organisation in Rome.

 Your tuition fees, funding your studies, and other costs to consider.

 |UK fees (applies to Channel Islands, Isle of Man and Republic of Ireland)